-Neoseiulus =Amblyseius cucumeris, the thrips predatory mite, are useful for the prevention, control, and management of various thrips species.
-Like most of the Neoseiulus spp., N. cucumeris are tough, flexible predators.
-These happen to prefer thrips, mostly the immature thrips stages.
-N. cucumeris are shipped as adults, immatures and eggs (the latter are not part of the guaranteed count) in a loose bran-flake carrier.
-With this medium, these predators are supplied three different ways: a bulk product for fast distribution and consumption; a pre-punched packet product for slow preventive releases over an 8 week period; and a packet which is not pre-punched that must be torn open and immediately distributed.
-The latter is designed for small scale use.
+Amblyseius (=Neoseiulus) cucumeris, the thrips predatory mite, are useful for the prevention, control, and management of various thrips species.
+A. cucumeris are tough, flexible predators that happen to prefer thrips, mostly the immature thrips stages.
+These predators are supplied two different ways: a bulk product in vermiculite for fast distribution and consumption; and a sachet product for slow preventive releases over an 5-7 week period (depending on greenhouse conditions).
 Some of the species they can devour include: the western flower thrips (Frankliniella occidentalis); the flower thrips or eastern flower thrips (F. tritici); the onion thrips (Thrips tabaci); the greenhouse thrips (Heliothrips haemorrhoidalis); and possibly the melon thrips (Thrips palmi), too.
 Other pests which can be impacted by these predators include cyclamen mites (Phtyodromus =Steneotarsonemus pallidus), broad mites (Polyphagotarsenomus =Hemitarsonemus latus) and, to a slight degree, tomato russet mite (Aculops lycopersici).
-And, as Neoseiulus spp., these predators may eat other pests as well.
+And, as an Amblyseius spp., these predators may eat other pests as well.

 You get a lot, but you have to use a lot.
 Good thing they’re inexpensive.
-The packets are great, though more expensive, they do the preventive job assigned to them.
+The sachets are great, though more expensive, they do the preventive job assigned to them.
 The problem is when growers want to use them for control in an environment where the loose material is impractical to apply: certain hydroponic systems, for example where the bran carrier may fall into a trough.
 The drawback is they’re not designed to work that way.
-Slow release in the case of these packets means that the resident generation usually doesn’t venture out of the bag.
+Slow release in the case of these sachets means that the resident generation usually doesn’t venture out of the bag.
 Their offspring, however, begin the process of prevention as they start exploring the world outside.
-Humid environments can sometimes be a drawback with the use of the packets (see Advisories).

 - Use blue or yellow sticky traps to capture adults which can be counted weekly and/or;